Cancer Stem Cell Markers

 The existence of stem cells in hematological tissue prompted research in other tissue cancer types.
 Since 2003, CSCs have been identified in several solid tumors, including brain4, breast5, colon6, ovary7,8, pancreas9, prostate10,11, melanoma12,13, multiple myeloma14, and non-melanoma skin cancer15,16.

 The term CSCs itself was, however, only coined in 200117.

 The most frequently used markers for CSCs isolation include cell surface markers, such as CD133 (PROM1), CD44, ALDH1A1, CD34, CD24, and EpCAM (ESA).

 In addition, the expression of stemness genes/proteins is also used to identify CSCs.
-For instance, OCT4, SOX2, and NANOG are the transcription factors that are analyzed in most studies.
-They are commonly expressed in pluripotent embryonic stem cells, germ cells, certain committed progenitors, as well as cancer cells18.
-However, depending on the tissue where the tumor is generated, different markers can be used.
-CSCs isolated in breast cancer, for example, are enriched in CD44+CD24−, SP and ALDH+ subpopulations19.
-In brain tumors, such as glioma and glioblastoma, CSCs have instead been identified using cell surface markers including SSEA-120, EGFR21, and CD4422.
+For instance, OCT4, SOX2, and NANOG are the transcription factors analyzed in most studies.
+They are commonly expressed in pluripotent embryonic stem cells, germ cells, certain committed progenitors, and cancer cells18.
+However, different markers can be used depending on the tissue where the tumor is generated.
+CSCs isolated in breast cancer, for example, are enriched in CD44+CD24−, SP, and ALDH+ subpopulations19.
+On the other hand, in brain tumors, such as glioma and glioblastoma, CSCs have instead been identified using cell surface markers, including SSEA-120, EGFR21, and CD4422.

-The use of CD133 (PROM1) for the identification of CSCs in glioma is still in question because tumorigenic cells are equally found in both CD133+ and CD133− cells in some gliomas, while some CD133+ brain tumor cells may not possess tumor-initiating capacity 23.
+The use of CD133 (PROM1) to identify CSCs in glioma is still in question because tumorigenic cells are equally found in both CD133+ and CD133− cells in some gliomas, while some CD133+ brain tumor cells may not possess tumor-initiating capacity 23.

 Using CD133 (PROM1) as a positive marker for colon CSCs also generated conflicting results24.